zar67/cctp-devlog/_posts/2021-11-28-writing-research-documentation.md

 We also discussed user testing with teachers and students.
 Closer to the time I want to reach out to schools to ask teachers to user test my artefact, so I need to include this in my research documentation.

-I started my research documentation this week, writing out a draft reseach methodology section as well as an ethics section.
+I started my research documentation this week, writing out a draft research methodology and ethics sections as well as starting the literature review.
 The ethical considerations I focused on were:
 - Participants of user testing with data and consent.
 - Content appropriateness for the target audience.
 - Religous views and sex education content.